We talked to Rob Hoehn of IdeaScale about its idea management software and COVID-19.

 How does IdeaScale innovate?

 Rob Hoehn: Well, IdeaScale is idea management software for the enterprise and government.
 This means that we’re constantly serving our customers who are trying to improve, adapt, and transform.
 We apply all of those same business practices to our company even though we’re a small start-up.
+In fact, one such idea management software is able to provide new startups, businesses, companies, entities and entrepreneurs with innovative business ideas and operational continuity plans, even during times of pandemic, when everything is showing a southward trajectory or graph.

 The belief that the best ideas can come from anywhere is built into our core values.
 It means that although we trust our leaders to set strategy and make decisions, we don’t believe that hierarchy should dictate the relevance of a good idea.
 We offer our employees the freedom to suggest, prototype, explore, fail, share, and succeed.
 If it’s something that they have tested out, then we’ll scale it across the company.
 If it doesn’t, we’ll be grateful that they were willing to put their time on the line to try something new.
 That is what every one of our community members risks when they share an idea.